unt-libraries/untl-schemas/bagxml/README.md

 ### bagitVersion ###

-The version of the bagIt specs being used.
+The version of the bagIt specification being used.

 ### lastVerified ###